Monaco

 The Monte Carlo Casino

-Monegasques (residents of Monaco) are not allowed to enter the gambling halls, but for everyone else the casino is open daily from 2 pm.
-For those who only want to visit the premises, the casino is open from 10 am to 1 pm.
+Monegasques (residents of Monaco) are not allowed to enter the gambling halls, but for everyone else, the Casino is open daily from 2 pm.
+For those who only want to visit the premises, the Casino is open from 10 am to 1 pm.
 The entrance fee is 17 euros.

-Opposite the casino is a multi-storey car park where you can easily park even larger cars (7 euros for 2 hours).
+Opposite the Casino is a multi-storey car park where you can easily park even larger cars (7 euros for 2 hours).

 Monte Carlo Casino